Mangavilai: History

 Mangavilai is a village with a population of about 1,000 people in the Kanyakumari district.
 The city is one of only few in the Kanyakumari district with an entrance sign featuring three or more languages (in the case of Mangavilai: Hindi, Tamil, and English).

 The village has seen success in the sphere of politics, with village members serving at the Member of Parliament level.
 Village member M.C.
 Balan served in the Rajyasabha, and is also notable for launching an ultimately unsuccessful 1972 bid to contest the seat held by former Tamil Nadu CM Shri K. Kamaraj.

 Village and surroundings

 Mangavilai is situated 1 km from the coast of the Arabian Sea.
 It is 9 km from Nagercoil, the district Headquarters, and 20 km from Kanyakumari, the southernmost point in mainland India.
-It is surrounded by several other small villages including Pilavilai to the north, Neduvilai to the east, Kaliyakkavilai to the south, and Puthoor and Panavilai to the west.
-Mangvilai is administered under Dharmapuram Panchayat.
+It is surrounded by several other small villages including Pilavilai to the north, Neduvilai to the east, Kaliyayanvilai to the south, and Puthoor and Panavilai to the west.
+Mangavilai is administered under Dharmapuram Panchayat.